mariusavram91/mariusavram/pages/lets_work_together.md

 Are you looking for a Software Developer or Product Manager (or both) with a proven track record of turning ideas into reality?
 Look no further!

-I am **Marius Avram**, a professional at the intersection of software development and product management based in Berlin, Germany.
+I am **Marius Avram, a professional at the intersection of software development and product management based in Berlin, Germany.**

 ## Software Development

 With a robust background in full-stack development, I bring proficiency in various programming languages and frameworks.
 From crafting efficient, scalable, and clean code to optimising user experiences, I achieve successful software solutions with my technical skills.

-With a strong foundation in web development, I specialise in Django, Rails, ReactJS, and VueJS.
+With a strong foundation in web development, I specialise in _Django, Rails, ReactJS, and VueJS._

 You can check my code on [**Github**](https://github.com/mariusavram91){:target="_blank"} and see what [**projects I've worked on here**](/projects/){:target="_blank"}.